MaitreyaGanu/shodh/README.md

 This repository contains the datasets, SQL workflows, and Python-based analytical code used in the academic case study:

-**“Reducing Food Wastage and Procurement Loss in the IISER Thiruvananthapuram Student Mess Using Data Warehousing and Business Intelligence Techniques.”**
+**“Reducing Food Wastage and Procurement Loss in a Student Mess Using Data Warehousing and Business Intelligence Techniques.”**

 The project applies **data warehousing (DW)** and **business intelligence (BI)** methodologies to real-world institutional mess expenditure data to identify inefficiencies, wastage-prone periods, and procurement risk patterns in a **non-profit, student-run food system**.